New Patients (479) 323-3011

 What happens if I avoid replacing my missing teeth?

 Missing teeth will lead to bone loss in your jaw, eventually altering your facial appearance.
 It can also lead to heart disease, diabetes, stroke, and other diseases.
+If you have heart problems and develop a dental infection that leads to missing teeth, you can notice more complications.

 Restore Your Lost Teeth